salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	  less than 1024 characters.
 Characters MUST be within US-ASCII.

 * Request-Id
 	* Responses MUST include.
+MUST be greater than 15 characters.
 MUST be less than 1024 characters.
 Characters MUST be within US-ASCII.
 * Original-Request-Id
 	* MUST be back of Request's Original-Request-Id if provided.